Daki2309/wallet-order-generator/README.md

 This excerpt is not complete.
 Further information can be found in the official Apple documentation: https://developer.apple.com/documentation/walletorders/order

 Following to this best practice, the package is named model.order.
-It will result in a folder reading error, if your model folder doesn't have it.
+It will result in a folder reading error, if your model folder doesn't have it and no different file path is specified.
-The icon is required in order to make the order work.
+In case a different folder name should be used, please add the file path as parameter named modelFolderPath to generate order function (see below in section Usage)

 ### certificates

-Go to the root of your project and create a folder named “certs”.
+Following to this best practice, go to the root of your project and create a folder named “certs”.
+In case a different folder name should be used, please add the file path as parameter named certFolderPath to generate order function (see below in section Usage)

 #### Generate a signing certificate
-To generate successfully an Order, we'll need to obtain three elements:
+To generate successfully an order, we'll need to obtain three elements:

 - Signer Certificate (Developer)
 - Signer Certificate Key (Developer)